datapio/klander/README.md

-# Global Reconciler
+# klander

-The *global reconciler* is a command-line utility that allows you to:
+This project provides a command-line utility that allows you to:

  - specify a set of Kubernetes resources to audit
  - identify divergences from your desired cluster state